A HEALTHY APPROACH TO ALCOHOL

 Some college students think more alcohol is better, but the truth is that if you want to get a slight buzz, enjoy the social setting or enjoy the taste of alcohol, then you should keep your blood alcohol content (BAC) at .05 or below.

-Unfortunately, students are not always responsible when they imbibe alcohol, and alcohol poisoning can occur when someone consumes more alcohol than the body can metabolize in a healthy manner.
+Alcohol poisoning can occur when someone consumes more alcohol than the body can metabolize in a healthy manner.

 Severe cases of alcohol poisoning can lead to respiratory failure, coma and ultimately death, so it is important for all students to be able to recognize the signs and symptoms of alcohol poisoning so they can get help if a friend or peer over-drinks.
-The signs include:
+Some signs include:

 If a person has any of these symptoms, it is important for you to call 911 immediately.